mlochbaum/BQN/doc/transpose.md

 ## Dyadic Transpose

-Transpose also allows a left argument that specifies a permutation of the right argument's axes.
-For each index `p←i⊏𝕨` in the left argument, axis `i` of the argument is used for axis `p` of the result.
-Multiple argument axes can be sent to the same result axis, in which case that axis goes along a diagonal of the argument array, and the result will have a lower rank than the argument.
+Transpose also allows a left argument that specifies a permutation of `𝕩`'s axes.
+For each index `p←i⊑𝕨` in the left argument, axis `i` of `𝕩` is used for axis `p` of the result.
+Multiple argument axes can be sent to the same result axis, in which case that axis goes along a diagonal of `𝕩`, and the result will have a lower rank than `𝕩`.

         ≢ 1‿3‿2‿0‿4 ⍉ a23456

         ≢ 1‿2‿2‿0‿0 ⍉ a23456  # Don't worry too much about this case though

 Since this kind of rearrangement can be counterintuitive, it's often easier to use `⍉⁼` when specifying all axes.
 If `p≡○≠≢a`, then we have `≢p⍉⁼a ←→ p⊏≢a`.

         ≢ 1‿3‿2‿0‿4 ⍉⁼ a23456

 So far, all like APL.
 BQN makes one little extension, which is to allow only some axes to be specified.
-The left argument will be matched up with leading axes of the right argument.
-Those axes are moved according to the left argument, and remaining axes are placed in order into the gaps between them.
+Then `𝕨` will be matched up with [leading axes](leading.md) of `𝕩`.
+Those axes are moved according to `𝕨`, and remaining axes are placed in order into the gaps between them.

         ≢ 0‿2‿4 ⍉ a23456

-In particular, the case with only one argument specified is interesting.
+In particular, the case with only one axis specified is interesting.
 Here, the first axis ends up at the given location.
 This gives us a much better solution to the problem at the end of the last section.

         ≢ 2 ⍉ a23456  # Restrict Transpose to the first three axes